aws-samples/aws-cdk-pipelines-datalake-etl/README.md

 There are few interesting details to point out here:

-1. DevOps administrator checks in the initial code
+1. The DevOps administrator checks in the code to the repository.
-1. DevOps administrator performs a one-time `cdk deploy --all` to deploy the data lake infrastructure to all target environments
-1. CDK pipelines executes a multi-stage pipeline that includes, cloning the source code from GitHub repo, build the code, publish artifacts to S3 bucket, executes one or more stages/ Deployment of infrastructure resources is one of the stages
-1. CDK pipelines deploy the resources to dev, test, and prod environments
+1. The DevOps administrator (with elevated access) facilitates a one-time manual deployment on a target environment.
+Elevated access includes administrative privileges on the central deployment account and target AWS environments.
+1. CodePipeline periodically listens to commit events on the source code repositories.
+This is the self-mutating nature of CodePipeline.
+It’s configured to work with and is able to update itself according to the provided definition.
+1. Code changes made to the main branch of the repo are automatically deployed to the dev environment of the data lake.
+1. Code changes to the test branch of the repo are automatically deployed to the test environment.
+1. Code changes to the prod branch of the repo are automatically deployed to the prod environment.

 ---